Maltob03/MaltobKit/content/docs/SceneKit/index.md

     }
 ```

-Try to analyze what this function does:
+Let's analyze what this function does:

-1. It returns a SCNView value
+1. It returns a SCNView object
-2. Declare a constant "view" that will be a SCNView() object
-3. To this object we need to add some specific like cameraControl and other Stuff
-4. The most important: to this view constant (that remember is a SCNView object) we say what scene it has to display
+2. We create a constant called view, which is an instance of SCNView().
+3. We configure the view by enabling camera control, enabling default lighting, setting the antialiasing mode, assigning the scene variable to the view's scene property, and setting the background color to clear.

 ## Summary

-In order to be sure that all this information are clear enough i want to make a little discorsive summary without code:

-Remember our goal is to render a 3D model inside our app

-So think about a film projector, It has the projector itself and the film reel.
+To summarize the concepts covered so far, let's use an analogy: think of a film projector with a projector itself and a film reel.

-The struct that we have defined is the projector.
-The @Binding var is the place where the film reel goes and the function is how the projector works
+In this case, our CustomSceneView structure is the projector.
+The @Binding variable represents the film reel, and the makeUIView function defines how the projector works.

-And the film reel ?
-The film reel is another view where we define our model and we call the film projector to work

-So this is how your file would look:
+Now, your file should look like this:

 ```swift
 import SwiftUI